-It’s 2:15 PM.
-My second-graders are finally outside for recess, and while they’re burning off energy on the playground, my waistband is staging a full-scale protest against the bagel I ate during this morning’s staff meeting.
-If you’ve ever felt that sharp, familiar pinch of your trousers' button against your skin during the 1:15 PM reading block, you know exactly what I’m talking about.
-It’s the Teacher’s Lounge Bloat, and it’s a tougher grader than I am on a Monday morning.
+It is 2:15 PM.
+My second-graders are finally outside for recess, and while they are burning off energy on the playground, my waistband is staging a full-scale protest against the bagel I ate during this morning’s staff meeting.
+If you have ever felt that sharp, familiar pinch of your trousers’ button against your skin during the 1:15 PM reading block, you know exactly what I am talking about.
+It is the Teacher’s Lounge Bloat, and it is a tougher grader than I am on a Monday morning.

-Let’s be honest: our jobs aren't exactly set up for digestive success.
-We survive on acidic coffee that’s been sitting in the pot since 7:00 AM, we eat lunch in approximately four minutes while answering emails, and we spend far too much time squeezed into tiny chairs that were designed for seven-year-olds.
-By the time the final bell rings, I often feel like a balloon that’s been overinflated.
+Let us be honest: our jobs are not exactly set up for digestive success.
+We survive on acidic coffee that has been sitting in the pot since 7:00 AM, we eat lunch in approximately four minutes while answering emails, and we spend far too much time squeezed into tiny chairs that were designed for seven-year-olds.
+By the time the final bell rings, I often feel like a balloon that has been overinflated.
 For a long time, I thought this was just the price of the profession, like permanent marker stains on my fingers and a library of half-used glue sticks.

 My journey into fixing this started during a particularly overwhelming Target run.
-I’ve always had a sensitive stomach, but I’ve also always hated swallowing pills—they feel like trying to gulp down a piece of sidewalk chalk.
-When I discovered the world of adult gummy vitamins, I felt like I’d found a loophole in the system.
+I have always had a sensitive stomach, but I have also always hated swallowing pills—they feel like trying to gulp down a piece of sidewalk chalk.
+When I discovered the world of adult gummy vitamins, I felt like I had found a loophole in the system.
 But as I started reading labels with the same scrutiny I use for a fifth-grade research paper, I realized I was making some major rookie mistakes.
-Here is how I’ve learned to grade my gut health and survive the school day without the 2:00 PM inflation.
+Here is how I have learned to grade my gut health and survive the school day without the 2:00 PM inflation.

 1. The Raw Veggie Trap (The Contrarian Lesson)

-Pop quiz: what’s the healthiest snack in the teacher’s lounge?
+Pop quiz: what is the healthiest snack in the teacher’s lounge?
 Most people would point to the tray of raw carrots and broccoli.
 I used to be one of them.
-I’d pack a bag of raw cauliflower and think I was earning an A+ in nutrition.
+I would pack a bag of raw cauliflower and think I was earning an A+ in nutrition.
 But here is the thing I learned the hard way: when your body is under stress—like, say, during a week of standardized testing—your digestive system slows down.
-Introducing a mountain of raw, fermentable fiber to a stressed gut is like asking a student who’s struggling with addition to suddenly solve for X. It’s too much, too fast.
+Introducing a mountain of raw, fermentable fiber to a stressed gut is like asking a student who is struggling with addition to suddenly solve for X. It is too much, too fast.

-I noticed that whenever I reached for the raw veggie tray, the bloating became unbearable by dismissal.
+I noticed that whenever I reached for the raw veggie tray this past April, the bloating became unbearable by dismissal.
 The hard-to-break-down cellulose in raw vegetables can actually worsen gas and discomfort when your system is already tied in knots.
 Now, I aim for cooked or softened fibers during the school day.
 Think of it as scaffolding for your digestion.
-It’s much easier for your body to process a vegetable that’s already been "pre-graded" by a little steam or roasting.
+It’s much easier for your body to process a vegetable that has already been "pre-graded" by a little steam or roasting.
+My stomach treats a roasted sweet potato much more kindly than a raw carrot stick.

 2. Grading Your Gummy Labels

-When I first fell into the gummy rabbit hole, I wasn't looking at the fine print.
+When I first fell into the gummy rabbit hole, I was not looking at the fine print.
 I was lured in by the bright packaging and the promise of "gut support."
 Then I did my homework.
-I realized that my "healthy" gummy habit was actually adding about 15g of corn syrup to my daily intake.
-That’s not a supplement; that’s a dessert with a marketing budget.
+I realized that my "healthy" gummy habit was actually adding a significant amount of corn syrup to my daily intake.
+That is not a supplement; that is a dessert with a marketing budget.
 I also encountered some options that had a cloying, artificial strawberry scent that smelled more like a fruit snack than wellness, which was my first red flag.

 Now, I use a strict rubric for any gummy that earns a spot on my desk.
 First, I look for Pectin-based options over gelatin.
-Pectin is derived from fruit and tends to be more heat-stable—meaning it won't melt into a giant glob in my hot car—and it's often gentler on a sensitive stomach.
+Pectin is derived from fruit and tends to be more heat-stable—meaning it won't melt into a giant glob in my hot car—and it is often gentler on a sensitive stomach.
 Second, I look for the specific probiotic strain Bacillus coagulans.
-This particular strain is like the honor student of the probiotic world; it’s tough enough to survive the manufacturing process and the acidic environment of your stomach to actually do its job.
+This particular strain is like the honor student of the probiotic world; it is tough enough to survive the manufacturing process and the acidic environment of your stomach to actually do its job.
+I am not a doctor or a scientist—I am just a teacher with a weak stomach—so I always recommend you consult your own professional before making big changes to your supplement routine.

 3. The Sugar Swap Math

-Let’s look at the numbers, because even as an elementary teacher, I know the math has to add up.
-Since I started my gut health project on January 5, 2026, I’ve been tracking my sugar intake versus my gummy consumption.
+Let us look at the numbers, because even as an elementary teacher, I know the math has to add up.
+Since I started my gut health project in early January, I have been tracking my sugar intake versus my gummy consumption.
 It was a real eye-opener.
-A standard glazed donut from the breakroom—the kind that calls your name during a long Tuesday—contains about 24 grams of sugar.
-In contrast, a daily serving of high-quality gut gummies usually contains only about 3 grams of sugar.
+A standard glazed donut from the breakroom—the kind that calls your name during a long Tuesday—contains a surprising amount of sugar.
+In contrast, a daily serving of high-quality gut gummies usually contains only a few grams.

 4. Hydration Homework (Minus the Acid)

 We all know we should drink more water, but in a classroom where you have to coordinate a small tactical mission just to use the restroom, hydration is tricky.
 My mistake was replacing water with coffee.
-By March 12, I realized that my third cup of school-pot coffee was basically an acid bath for my stomach lining.
+By mid-March, I realized that my third cup of school-pot coffee was basically an acid bath for my stomach lining.
 It was contributing to that mid-afternoon "burn" and bloat more than anything else.
+It was like trying to clean a chalkboard with vinegar—it just makes everything worse.

 Now, I treat my water bottle like a lesson plan—it has to be completed by a certain time.
 I try to finish one full bottle before lunch and one before the final bell.
-I’ve also learned to avoid "sugar-free" water enhancers that use sugar alcohols like maltitol.
+I have also learned to avoid "sugar-free" water enhancers that use certain sugar alcohols.
 While they save on calories, they can have a laxative effect or cause intense gas in sensitive individuals.
-I’m not a doctor or a scientist—I’m just a teacher with a weak stomach—so I always recommend you consult your professional or talk to your own doctor before making big changes.
-But for me, plain water with a splash of lemon has been a GPA-booster for my digestion.
+I have zero medical training, but I know how my own body feels.
+Plain water with a splash of lemon has been a GPA-booster for my digestion.

 5. Recess for Adults

 Finally, we need to move.
-I noticed a significant turning point on April 15 when I started making a conscious effort to stand up and stretch every time my students transitioned between subjects.
+I noticed a significant turning point in late May when I started making a conscious effort to stand up and stretch every time my students transitioned between subjects.
 Sitting in those tiny chairs for a parent-teacher conference or a long grading session is like putting a kink in a garden hose; nothing moves the way it should.
+Your digestive system is a lot like a line of second-graders: if they sit still for too long, chaos starts to brew.

-I’ve found that even three minutes of walking the perimeter of the classroom during independent reading helps keep things moving internally.
-It’s about creating a rhythm.
+I have found that even three minutes of walking the perimeter of the classroom during independent reading helps keep things moving internally.
+It is about creating a rhythm.
 Just like a well-organized classroom needs a flow, your digestive system needs a little physical encouragement to prevent the 2:00 PM slump.
-I have zero medical training, but I know how my own body feels when it’s stagnant versus when it’s moving.
+I have written before about how sometimes we need a bit more help when things get stuck, and I even shared some thoughts on whether certain natural options work for constipation when the movement isn't enough on its own.

 Reflecting on this semester, finding a rhythm of hydration, movement, and low-sugar probiotics has made the final bell feel like a victory rather than a rescue.
-I’m no longer rushing to my car just so I can unbutton my pants.
-If you’re tired of the teacher’s lounge bloat, start by grading your snacks and your supplements.
+I am no longer rushing to my car just so I can unbutton my pants.
+If you are tired of the teacher’s lounge bloat, start by grading your snacks and your supplements.
 You might be surprised at how many "healthy" habits are actually failing you.
-For those who are just starting out, I’ve shared my experience grading the budget gut fix to help you decide where to start your own journey.
+Start slow, read the labels, and remember that every body deserves a passing grade.